mortenarendt/VagTransfer/results_and_figures.md

 alt="Supplementary Figure 1: Alluvial plot of the women’s CST at week 24 and week 36.
 For each woman, a line connects their CST at week 24 with their CST at week 36." style="display: block; margin: auto;" />

+** Supplementary Figure 1: ** Alluvial plot of the women’s CST at week 24 and week 36.
+For each woman, a line connects their CST at week 24 with their CST at week 36.

 Ordination of of vag samples with CTS and timepoints
 ----------------------------------------------------